 You have been toiling away at it, penning lyrics and music, and now you believe that you are prepared to go on to the next stage.
 If you are a musician, performing live is probably quite high on your priority list, or at the very least, it should be.
 After all, there is nothing quite like the adrenaline rush of the spotlights shining on you while enthusiastic fans dance to your music and appreciate it.
 But how can you tell when it is finally time to step out onto the stage for the very first time?

 A musician will inevitably play their first gig at some point in their career, but determining the right moment to do so and taking the stage for the first time can be nerve-wracking.
 Not to mention the added pressure of finding the ideal booker and location for your first performance.
 Some musicians sit about and wait for opportunities to present themselves to them.
 It is normal to want things to take care of themselves, but if you want the night to go well, you will need to put some effort into it yourself.
-This is especially true if you want it to be a successful event.

 Ask yourself if these things are in place and ready to play live music.